 “Really?
 Already?
 Thought they’d be busy trying to put the fire out…”

 By extension, Mathieu Blanc was Estelle’s father-in-law.
-No family linkage existed between Amelia and Mathieu, but the two got along well as friends, despite an awkward sexual advance by him during fête Nationale the year prior.
+No family linkage existed between Amelia and Mathieu, but the two got along well as friends, despite an awkward sexual advance by him during fête Nationale the previous year.

 Mathieu uncorked a dusty bottle of his unlabelled wine and filled seven glasses.
 There was only enough for each recipient to receive a few ounces, with a noticeably larger portion going to himself.
 All gladly accepted the alms.
 The group proceeded to exchange pleasantries with their host.
 It had been a long time since Mathieu last saw Rémy, and even longer since he’d seen Beatrice and Leon.
 He smiled at Amelia, and she shyly returned the gesture.